diodesign/diosix/docs/run.md

 ### Run Diosix using the build wrapper

-To compile Diosix and run it inside QEMU, run the build wrapper script as
+To run Diosix inside QEMU, run the build wrapper script as follows:
-follows:

 ```bash
 ./scripts/build.sh run